flisanp/ms1-ceramic-studio/README.md

    - Removed `position:absolute` from `.button-text-form`

- - Collection menu on collection page not responsive on mobile devices.

- - Collection link in navbar is not working

  - Hero image has the wrong size

  - Mobile responsiveness for hero image not working.